Jan 28, 2021

 And then, too, a good hour or two of chopping the old oak of two years ago.

 October 12, 2021

-Controversy keeps flaring up, about our supposedly plagiaristic alumna.
-These are quarrels I have feelings about, but no place in.
+Controversy keeps flaring up.
+Our supposedly plagiaristic alumna.
+These are quarrels I have notions about, but no place in.
 They’re quarrels I stay as far from as I can.
-This woman (according to me) was one of the better writers in the program; and that alone (being a good writer) can pardon a multitude of sins.
-Anyway, all writers are such thieves and scoundrels.
-Their ethics are in their books if they’re good, not in their lives.
+This woman (according to me) was one of the better writers in the program; and that alone (being a good writer) can pardon some sins, and this particular disagreement is so nuanced.
+All writers are such thieves and scoundrels, their ethics are in their books if they’re good, not necessarily in their lives.

 Excellent removal of an entire section from “Immanence.”
-(Excursion off-road on a dark footpath, priest hugging the twelve-pack of Budweiser.)
+(Excursion off-road on a dark footpath, priest hugging the twelve-pack of Budweiser to his chest.)
 The one important trace worth preserving can be planted, ultra-quietly, in a latter section.